RHioTResearch/BaseBeaconScanner/README.md

   mvn install

-This does depend on the [BeaconScannerJNI](https://github.com/RHioTResearch/BeaconScannerJNI.git) project in order to load the beacon scanner native library.
+This does hava a runtime dependency on the [BeaconScannerJNI](https://github.com/RHioTResearch/BeaconScannerJNI.git) in order to load the beacon scanner native library.

 In order to have the scanner display information on an attached LCD display, you also need to build the